C-REMO/UnreadIMAPEmails/README.md

 Otherwise it is green
 ![This is an image](/images/2022-01-15_23-29.png)

-Label can be text or icon (fontawesome used by me for gmail):
+Label can be shown as text or icon (fontawesome used by me for gmail):
 ```
 webmails = [
     {